Delt-A/delt-a.github.io/_posts/2019-04-08-pwnable-tw-start.md

 It's a .elf file.
 Now we should open disassembler like IDA Pro.
 ![assembly.PNG]({{site.baseurl}}/img/ctf/pwnable.tw/assembly.PNG)

+As you can see, it firsts push esp, and push address `\_exit` fuction, then push 5 times hex numbers.
+If you look closer by convert it to string, that's the string "Let's start the CTF:" at the beginning of the program.

+int 80 is a system call in Linux, you can read it more at [here]: (http://asm.sourceforge.net/syscall.html).

+Source code for pwn:
 {% highlight python linenos %}
 from pwn import *